New Zealand Hector's dolphins may face extinction soon!

 Deaths of Hector's dolphins in set nets are totally avoidable – virtually every fish species sought commercially or valued by amateur fishermen can be caught by alternative methods, such as line fishing or drag netting.
 In many countries and states, including many states of the USA, the UK and Australia, set nets are banned or tightly controlled.

+A pair of Hector's dolpins swims off the New Zealand coast.
 In New Zealand's South Island, Hector's dolphins are protected from set nets only around Banks Peninsula, and there are controls on set net use from the Waitaki to the Waiau River mouths.
 Interim measures announced late last year also require amateur fishermen to stay with their nets in some areas off the South Island.

 The Maui's dolphin is protected by a set net ban off the northwest coast of the North Island.